Vertical & horizontal workload autoscaling

 Limitations

-When using VPA and HPA together on Cast AI, the aforementioned algorithmic optimizations happen automatically in the background with no manual configuration needed or, in fact, available.
-There are no way to toggle this behavior on or off.
+When using vertical and horizontal autoscaling together in Cast AI's Workload Autoscaler, the aforementioned algorithmic optimizations happen automatically in the background with no manual configuration needed or, in fact, available.
+There is no way to toggle this behavior on or off.
 Therefore, it is important to note that there are certain limitations that need to be understood.

 VPA setting availability

-Several VPA settings available for the Workload Autoscaler become irrelevant as the system handles CPU allocation dynamically and balances between the two optimization strategies.
+Several vertical workload scaling settings available for the Workload Autoscaler become irrelevant as the system handles CPU allocation dynamically and balances between the two optimization strategies.
 Even if their values are set in the vertical scaling policy, they will be ignored.